kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 For $y>2400\text{km}$, we use thermal wind relation to estimate $u_M$.

-While Held and Hou model predicts the geometry of the Hadley cell (i.e., boundary and zonal wind), it also has some unrealistic features such as too weak meridional wind and vertical motion (homework assignment).
+While Held and Hou model predicts the geometry of the Hadley cell (i.e., boundary and zonal wind), it also has some unrealistic features such as too weak meridional wind and vertical motion.
+Readers will complete the corresponding scale analysis in the homework assignment.

 ## Energy Flux Equator
-As indicated previously, Hadley's main ascending motion is in the summer hemisphere, where energy is transported to the other hemisphere.
-Bischoff and Schneider (2014) demonstrated the main ascending motion of Hadley cell i.e., ITCZ is closely tied to the cross-equatorial energy flux.
-Start from the energy balance equation:
+As mentioned earlier, the primary ascending motion of the Hadley cell occurs in the summer hemisphere, where energy is transported to the opposite hemisphere.
+Bischoff and Schneider (2014) illustrated that the main ascending branch of the Hadley cell, also known as the ITCZ, is closely linked to the cross-equatorial energy flux.
+Beginning with the energy balance equation:

 ```{math}
 :label: Bichoff_and_Schneidor1
 \text{SW}-\text{LW}-\text{O} = <\nabla\cdot \overline{vh}>
 ```

-where $\text{SW}$ is incoming short wave, $\text{LW}$ is outgoing longwave, $\text{O}$ is the storage by ocean, and $<\nabla\cdot \overline{vh}> $ is the energy flux divergence.
-The ITCZ is located close to the latitude $\delta$ where the energy flux change sign i.e., $<\overline{vh}>_\delta\sim 0$, the so-called energy flux equator.
-Taking Taylor expansion around the equator, we have
+where $\text{SW}$ represents the incoming shortwave radiation, $\text{LW}$ the outgoing longwave radiation, $\text{O}$ the ocean storage, and $<\nabla\cdot \overline{vh}>$ the divergence of energy flux.
+The ITCZ is typically located near the latitude $\delta$ where the energy flux changes sign, i.e., $<\overline{vh}>_\delta\sim 0$, which is referred to as the energy flux equator.
+By performing a Taylor expansion around the equator, we obtain:

 ```{math}